In this helpsheet we're going to look at the main ways of tax planning with the use of family members...

 Your spouse/civil partner may not have any income at all, and almost certainly your children don't.
 This means their personal allowance is being wasted every year.
 Even children are entitled to a personal allowance.

-If the amount at the level at which national insurance becomes payable of £12,570 was paid to them as a wage, they would pay no tax on it and your business profits could be reduced.
+If the amount at the level at which income tax becomes payable of £12,570 was paid to them as a wage, they would pay no tax on it and your business profits could be reduced.

 Please note that children under the minimum school leaving age can only work a limited number of hours per week and local by-laws may restrict them further